-Mr. Speaker, it is expected that implementation of the above priority programmes will result into the following outcomes:

-- i.
-Further consolidation of the Single Customs Territory (SCT) will enhance intra-EAC trade and lead to a reduction in the cost of doing business in the region, emanating largely from reduced clearance and transit time, with direct impact on the cost of goods and services, thereby resulting in improved welfare of the EAC citizens; - ii.
-Development of regional infrastructure will reduce transport costs, and ease cross-border movement of people, goods and services, thereby boosting trade and overall economic growth in the EAC region; - iii.
-Enhanced implementation of the EAC Common Market Protocol, with particular emphasis on free movement of skilled labour across the Partner States, will lead to significant improvement in labour productivity, as this prime factor of production will be deployed where it is needed most; - towards Efforts enhancing iv. agricultural productivity and regional industrial development, value-addition, particularly are aimed at ensuring food security, increase value addition on most of the raw materials produced in the region, notwithstanding increased employment opportunities and sustained economic growth of the region; - Promotion of peace, democracy and v. security across the Partner States as well as efforts towards full participation of the Republic of South Sudan (RSS) in the activities of EAC will certainly deepen and widen the EAC regional economic integration.
-Regional peace and tranquillity are key prerequisites for East Africa's economic development and improvement of livelihoods among East Africans;
+- 160. Mr. Speaker, it is expected that implementation of the above priority programmes will result into the following outcomes: - i) Further consolidation of the Single Customs Territory (SCT) will enhance intra-EAC trade and lead to a reduction in the cost of doing business in the region, emanating largely from reduced clearance and transit time, with direct impact on the cost of goods and services, thereby resulting in improved welfare of the EAC citizens; - ii) Development of regional infrastructure will reduce transport costs, and ease cross-border movement of people, goods and services, thereby boosting trade and overall economic growth in the EAC region; - iii) Enhanced implementation of the EAC Common Market Protocol, with particular emphasis on free movement of skilled labour across the Partner States, will lead to significant improvement in labour productivity, as this prime factor of production will be deployed where it is needed most;

+- iv) Efforts towards enhancing agricultural productivity and regional industrial development, particularly value-addition, are aimed at ensuring food security, increase value addition on most of the raw materials produced in the region, notwithstanding increased employment opportunities and sustained economic growth of the region; - v) Promotion of peace, democracy and security across the Partner States as well as efforts towards full participation of the Republic of South Sudan (RSS) in the activities of EAC will certainly deepen and widen the EAC regional economic integration.
+Regional peace and tranquility are key prerequisites for East Africa's economic development and improvement of livelihoods among East Africans;

-- vi.
-The Community has been implementing number a of initiatives towards enhancing operational efficiency and accountability.
-The major initiatives institutional review. include strengthening of internal controls, performance management, and Quality Management System.
-These efforts will be further consolidated to ensure that operational systems fullv are streamlined to achieve the desired level of efficiency, accountability, and value for money. - (d) Allocation of the Budgets to Organs and Institutions for FY 2018/2019
+vi) The Community has been implementing a number of initiatives towards enhancing operational efficiency and accountability.
+The major initiatives include institutional review, strengthening of internal controls, performance management, and Quality Management System.
+These efforts will be further consolidated to ensure that operational systems are fully streamlined the desired achieve of efficiency, level to accountability, and value for money.

+(d) Allocation of the Budgets to Organs and Institutions for FY 2018/2019

-The Budget is allocated to the Organs and Institutions of the EAC as follows:
+- 161. The Budget is allocated to the Organs and Institutions of the EAC as follows: - (i)EAC-Secretariat: USD46,693,056; - (ii) East African Court of Justice: USD3,982,446; - (iii) East African Legislative Assembly: USD17,885,852; - (iv) Lake Victoria Basin Commission: USD13,357,673;

-- i.
-EAC-Secretariat: USD46,693,056; - ii.
-East African Court of Justice: USD3,982,446; - iii.
-East African Legislative Assembly: USD17,885,852; - iv.
-Lake Victoria Basin Commission: USD13,357,673; - v.
-East African Science & Technology Commission:USD1,661,77 9; - vi.
-East Africa Kiswahili Commission:USD1,605,35 3; - vii.
-East Africa Health Research Commission:USD4,204,03 2; - viii.
-East African Competition Authority (EACA): USD1,014,418; - ix.
-The Inter University Council for East Africa: USD6,847,969;and - x.
-Lake Victoria Fisheries Organization: USD2, 518,137.

-Mr. Speaker, the Budget for the Financial Year 2018/2019 will be financed from the following sources:
+- (v)East African Science & Technology Commission: USD1,661,779; - (vi) East Africa Kiswahili Commission: USD1,605,353; - (vii) East Africa Health Research Commission: USD4,204,032; - (viii) East African Competition Authority (EACA): USD1,014,418; - (ix) The Inter University Council for East Africa: USD6,847,969; and - (x) Lake Victoria Fisheries Organization: USD2, 518,137. - Mr. Speaker, the Budget for the Financial Year 2018/2019 will be financed from the following sources: - (i) Contributions from Ministries Responsible for EAC Affairs: USD 50,227,920; - (ii)Contributions from Ministries Responsible for Education: USD 4,466,210; - (iii) Contributions from Ministries Responsible for Fisheries: USD 1,551,032;

-- i.
-Contributions from Ministries Responsible for EAC Affairs: USD 50,227,920; - ii.
-Contributions from Ministries Responsible for Education: USD 4,466,210; - iii.
-Contributions from Ministries Responsible for Fisheries: USD 1,551,032; - iv.
-Contributions from Member Universities: USD333,970; - v.
-Support from Development Partners: USD42,925,613; and - vi.
-Miscellaneous Revenue: USD265,971 - (e) Budget Allocation to the Key Priorities
+- (iv) Contributions from Member Universities: USD333,970; - (v) Support from Development Partners: USD42,925,613; and - (vi) Miscellaneous Revenue: USD265,971

+(e) Budget Allocation to the Key Priorities